evlav/kdump-steamos/README.md

 #  ############################  HOW-TO USE IT  ##############################
 #
 #
-#  1. Install the package with pacman if not available in your image - there's
+#  1. Install the package with pacman if not available in your image; to check
-#  a prebuilt binary package in this gitlab; to check if it's already installed
+#  if it's already installed look the pacman installed package list.
+Also, be
-#  look the pacman installed package list.
-Also, be sure the systemd service
+#  sure the systemd service was properly loaded by checking
-#  was properly loaded by checking 'systemctl status kdump-steamos.service'.
+#  'systemctl status kdump-steamos.service'.
 #
 #  2. In a crash event, the dmesg log is collected, and by default this happens
 #  via the Pstore mechanism, i.e., no extra memory should be reserved and no